Application of Freedom of Expression Policies on Demonstrations

 Can CMC limit the type of objects used during a demonstration?

-Does everyone have to provide photographic identification to a CMC or CUC official upon request during events, including demonstrations?
+Does everyone have to provide photographic identification to a CMC or TCCS official upon request during events, including demonstrations?

-• Yes.
-7C community members may be asked for school-issued identification at any time, including demonstrations, by College or CUC officials to confirm that the person is a member of the community and has the ability to be on CMC’s campus.
-Students, specifically, are obligated through the Student Code of Conduct to identify themselves when asked to do so by a CMC or CUC official.
+- Yes.
+7C community members may be asked for school-issued identification at any time, including demonstrations, by College or TCCS officials or campus safety or law enforcement to confirm that the person is a member of the community and has the ability to be on CMC’s campus.
+Students, specifically, are obligated through the Student Code of Conduct to identify themselves when asked to do so by a CMC or TCCS official.
 Members of the public may also be asked for identification.

 Are there any portions of CMC’s campus that are off limits to demonstrations?